 Once we identify the at-fault driver in your case and collect proof that their negligence caused your auto accident, we will file your personal injury auto accident claim with their insurer.
 This will give us the opportunity to attempt to negotiate a fair settlement agreement with the insurance company.

 We can present the evidence of the damages that we gathered to the insurer.
 This will allow us to prove that you deserve the payout we request and to show the insurance company that we can file a lawsuit in civil court if necessary.
+If the at-fault driver doesn’t have insurance, there are steps to take.

 West Palm Beach Car Accidents Lawyer Near Me (800) 747-3733